 This workshop is intended for people searching for their own biological parents and those with parents or ancestors who were adopted or otherwise have unknown parents.
 Participants should have some familiarity with DNA testing, although one of the presentations provides an introduction to DNA.
 Attendees are encouraged to have autosomal DNA testing done with at least one of the following companies before the workshop–AncestryDNA, FamilyTreeDNA, or 23andMe–to get the most out of this workshop.

-This case covers a woman born in 1986, who found her birth father using autosomal DNA.
-Learn how she was able to find her birth father.
-Her closest matches were a second cousin, once removed (2C1R) and a third cousin, who was related to the 2C1R.
+[EXAMPLE–ANOTHER CASE MIGHT BE USED] This case covers a woman who found her birth father using autosomal DNA.
+Learn how she was able to find her birth father using DNA matches, their trees, and a lot of old-fashioned detective work.